 An interpretation of experience is a picture or description of a part of the world or universe, at some level of generality with regard to features, that is consistent with a range of experience.
 The interpretations here concern not just a part but the whole world or universe and the range of experience will be the entire range, but not in all its detail.

 Given two interpretations, they may be consistent with each other—or not.
 However, if two interpretations seem inconsistent it may be because of tacit presumptions.
-Often, an interpretation is regarded as standard because it agrees with a received paradigm, also an interpretation, e.g. materialism.
+Often, an interpretation is regarded as standard because it agrees with a received paradigm, e.g. materialism.
+(A paradigm is usually an interpretation of a range of experience that is projected speculatively beyond the range and as such, a paradigm is not known to be an interpretation while some paradigms may be known to be inconsistent with experience even though widespread.
+Paradigms may be interpretations if their range of application is restricted or their conditions relaxed.)
 Alternate interpretations may then seem absurd.
 Attempts to determine which interpretation is true are useful because (i) the standard interpretation may be reinforced, found to have limited purchase, or discredited (ii) the ‘absurd’ interpretation may be found to have purchase and to not be absurd after (iii) a better interpretation or interpretations may be found (iv) if there are two consistent interpretations the less inclusive one may pertain to a particular world, e.g. ours, and the more inclusive one to a more inclusive world or to the universe, and (iv) we may learn about the real and about reason.

 A common and standard view—and interpretation—of the world is that it is constituted of experiential individuals, selves, and others, in an experientially inert environment or universe.
 Now this view is true of some possible worlds.
 However, it is not possibly true of a strictly materialist world—a world made of a single substance, matter, which has no mental characteristic at all.
 Such a world would be experientially inert.
 Therefore, this standard view enhanced by strict materialism cannot be a description of our world—cosmos.
 However, our world may, for limited purposes, be a single or monist substance world—have a substance interpretation, if we allow the substance to be experiential (the monism is not ‘neutral’).
 Individuals would be bright centers of experience, the environment would be dim to nil but not null, experientially.
 This may seem absurd from a materialist perspective but (a) not only does it resolve the problem of strict materialism in allowing for experience but (b) it allows a material side in that the form of experience would manifest as matter like.
 It is an extended version of the standard and materialist view.
 Though its conceptual distinction from the standard and materialist view is significant, the phenomenal difference is small.
 Why is it an interpretation for limited purposes only?
 It is because substance theory cannot be a theory of origins or of inherent reasons for existence.